Demonster1999/hotel_management/README.md

-# hotel_management
+# Hotel Management
-## a  12th grade school project on hotel management with full datastructure created using python tkinter and mysql.
+## A  12th grade school project on hotel management with full datastructure created using python tkinter and mysql.

 Development Environment :
 - Python3.7 Interpreter